-This patient information and photograph on Stretch Marks (Striae) is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photograph on Orlando Stretch Mark Treatments (Striae) is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 Stretch marks also known as striae is a relatively commonly acquired condition